 California stretching over Zone 6, 7, 8, 9, and 10, with more of its area fall to Zone 8 and 9.
 Growing succulents in these zones is a perfect way to capture that desert feeling in your landscape.

-Quite like California, most zones in Texas are 6, 7, 8, and 9.
-However, zone 6 and 7 take up more of the area here.
+Similar to California, most zones in Texas are 6, 7, 8, and 9.
+However, zone 6 and 7 account for a large part of the state.

 If you are living in Zone 6, your succulents should be kept indoors when it is rainy in winter.
 You just need to provide enough sunlight and enough air circulation for them.
-And if there’s forecast of freezing temperature, outdoor succulents need some cover up to prevent frosting, but you need to remove the cover when the weather allows as succulents still need sunshine and air.
+And if there’s forecast of freezing temperature, outdoor succulents need some cover up to prevent frosting.
+Additionally, you should remove the cover when the weather allows as succulents still need sunshine and air.

 How to Make the Best Use of Succulents Hardiness Zone